peteroupc/html3dutil/doc/H3DU.CubeMap.md

  <a name='H3DU.CubeMap'></a>
 ### H3DU.CubeMap(name)

-TODO: Not documented yet.
+A cube map, or a set of six textures forming the sides of a cube.

 #### Parameters

-* `name` (Type: Array.&lt;(String|Texture)>)<br>
+* `name` (Type: Array.&lt;(String|Texture|TextureInfo)>)<br>
     An array of six elements, each of which is a URL of the texture data or the texture object itself.
 However, this constructor will not load those images yet.
-The six images are, in order, the image seen when looking toward the positive X axis, the negative X axis, positive Y, negative Y, positive Z, and negative Z.
+The six texture are, in order, the texture seen when looking toward the positive X axis, the negative X axis, positive Y, negative Y, positive Z, and negative Z.

 ### Methods